Ikou0504/gdrawer/Readme.md

 - $|E| = k|V| - l$
 - For any subset $V' \subseteq V$, $|E'| \leq k|V'| - l$ (where $E'$ is the set of edges induced by $V'$)

+- How to run
+You can draw $(k,l)$-MTG by running Gdrawer.py in the file.